artiebits/pdf-to-printer/README.md

 1. `pdf` (`string`): PDF file to print.
 Will throw an error if no PDF specified.
 2. `options` (`Object` [optional]):
-   - `options.printer`: (`Object` [optional]): Print to the specified printer.
+   - `options.printer`: (`string` [optional]): Print to the specified printer.
 Will print to the default printer if name not specified.
 If the printer name mistyped or specified printer does not exist, nothing will print.

 #### Returns